 With social distancing measures leaving us with social media to connect with the world, brands have danced their way to apps like TikTok to reach audiences.
 Companies such as Grab have taken to USG to kickstart their latest promotion with the #GF7SecAd challenge.
-This encourages users to make 7 second videos with their GrabFood orders, and the company turns them into ads for the establishments.
+This encourages users to make 7-second videos with their GrabFood orders, and the company turns them into ads for the establishments.

 The prize?
 A chance for 20 participants to win a $20 GrabFood voucher each.
-Grab was able generate a whopping amount of UGC, without having to fork out exorbitant advertising costs.
+Grab was able to generate a whopping amount of UGC, without having to fork out exorbitant advertising costs.

-The hashtag on TikTok has since garnered 4.7 million views; it has created not only publicity for Grab, but an endless scroll of free ads for their partner restaurants.
+The hashtag on TikTok has since garnered 4.7 million views; it has created not only publicity for Grab but an endless scroll of free ads for their partner restaurants.